 A basic course in direct current circuit theory.
-Concepts of charge, current and voltage; Ohm's Law, Kirchoff's Laws; analysis of series, parallel, and combination circuits; mesh and nodal analysis; Superposition, Thevenin's and Norton's theorems; maximum power transfer theorem; electric fields and capacitance; magnetic fields and inductance; analysis of R-C and R-L switching networks.
+Concepts of charge, current and voltage; Ohm's Law, Kirchhoff's Laws; analysis of series, parallel, and combination circuits; mesh and nodal analysis; Superposition, Thevenin and Norton's theorems; maximum power transfer theorem; electric fields and capacitance; magnetic fields and inductance; analysis of R-C and R-L switching networks.
 The laboratory is coordinated with, and supports, the theory course.
-Cross listed with EG 275.
+Cross listed with EG 275 and EE 126.
 Contact Hours: (3,2)